DaveBitter/graduation_internship/end_report.md

 ### My position within the company.

 I am mainly the front-end developer at ViriCiti.
-I am in charge of realiing all the ideas for the front-end.
+I am in charge of realizing all the ideas for the front-end.
 I do have more than one role at ViriCiti because of it is smaller size.
 There is no visual or user experience design department.
 This is not a problem because I can take on these roles because of my studies.
 During this internship I will also be in charge of native development.
-This is a lot of responsability that I am more than willing to take on.
+This is a lot of responsibility that I am more than willing to take on.

 ## The internship supervisor